The Galaxy Group Merger Origin of the Cloverleaf Odd Radio Circle System: Spectral analysis and models

 \section{Spectral analysis and models}

-Energy ranges, including fluorescent instrumental lines in the energy bands of 1.3--1.7~keV, 4.4--5.7~keV, and 7--11~keV, are ignored in the PN fittings.
-We use C-stat for calculating the fitting statistics \citep{Cash1979} and adopt the solar abundance table from \citet{Asplund2009}.
+Energy ranges, including fluorescent instrumental lines in the energy bands of 1.3--1.7~keV, 4.4--5.7~keV, and 7--11~keV, were ignored in the PN fittings.
+We used C-stat to calculate the fitting statistics \citep{Cash1979} and adopted the solar abundance table from \citet{Asplund2009}.

 The components in different spectra are listed in Table \ref{tab:spec_comp}.
 Among them, the components of celestial X-ray photons are convolved by the \ac{rmf} and folded by the \ac{arf} for model calculation; components of particle background and \ac{oot} are only convolved by the \ac{rmf} for model calculation.
-The CXB includes 6.3\% of \ac{oot} event and particle background whose spectra were generated from \ac{oot} event files and the stacked \ac{fwc} event file\footnote{https://www.cosmos.esa.int/web/xmm-newton/filter-closed}, respectively.
+The CXB includes 6.3\% of \ac{oot} events and particle backgrounds whose spectra were generated from \ac{oot} event files and the stacked \ac{fwc} event file,\footnote{https://www.cosmos.esa.int/web/xmm-newton/filter-closed} respectively.

 The detailed XSPEC spectral model definition of each component is listed in Table \ref{tab:spec_model}.
 The redshifts of the source APEC models are fixed to 0.046; the hydrogen column density of the \texttt{tbabs} models are fixed to $2.3\times10^{20}$, which includes the contribution from both neutral hydrogen and molecular hydrogen \citep{Willingale2013}.
 The redshifts of both the \ac{lhb} and \ac{gh} APEC models are fixed to zero.
-The abundance of the \ac{lhb} APEC is fixed to 1.0 while that of the \ac{gh} APEC model is set to be free given the recent $\sim0.06$~$Z_\sun$ measurement reported by \citet{Ponti2023}.
+The abundance of the \ac{lhb} APEC is fixed to 1.0 while that of the \ac{gh} APEC model is set to be free, given the recent $\sim0.06$~$Z_{\rm sun}$ measurement reported by \citet{Ponti2023}.
 Because we already ignored the energy ranges of instrumental lines, we modeled the pn \ac{fwc} spectrum using a \texttt{bkg2pow} model.
-We use a free constant parameter to scale the pn \ac{fwc} normalization to the particle background level in the observed spectrum.
+We used a free constant parameter to scale the pn \ac{fwc} normalization to the particle background level in the observed spectrum.
 The pn \ac{oot} spectrum is a highly smoothed source spectrum, which can be well fitted empirically using a \texttt{bkg2pow} model (see the fitting residual of the \ac{oot} spectrum in Fig. \ref{fig:spec}).
-The \ac{fwc} spectral model is provided by \citet{Yeung2023}, which is publicly available on the eROSITA DR1 site\footnote{\url{https://erosita.mpe.mpg.de/dr1/AllSkySurveyData_dr1/FWC_dr1/}}.
+The \ac{fwc} spectral model was provided by \citet{Yeung2023}, which is publicly available on the eROSITA DR1 site.\footnote{\url{https://erosita.mpe.mpg.de/dr1/AllSkySurveyData_dr1/FWC_dr1/}}